 Personalisation is an essential marketing lever.
 It involves creating unique experiences to enhance customer engagement.
 This means knowing your audience inside out.

-Historically, companies have adopted Customer Data Platforms (CDPs) to centralise and operate their customer data.
-However, traditional CDPs are considered expensive and inflexible, and struggle to deliver a satisfactory return on investment.
+Historically, companies have adopted Customer Data Platforms (CDPs) to centralise and manage their customer data.
+However, traditional CDPs are considered expensive and inflexible, and they struggle to to deliver a satisfactory return on investment.

 Composable, or modular, CDPs offer a more flexible and tailored approach, by integrating with companies' existing infrastructures.

-A composable CDP differs from an integrated or traditional CDP in that its architecture is modular and flexible.
+A composable CDP differs from an integrated or traditional CDP through its modular and flexible architecture.

-It uses data from a data warehouse.
-This avoids duplication of information and strengthens data security.
+It leverages data from a data warehouse, preventing data duplication and enhancing security.

-Easier to integrate, it is perfectly suited to Modern Data Stacks.
+It’s easier to integrate, so it is perfectly suited to Modern Data Stacks.
 It takes just 30 minutes to set up.

 🤔 Find out why composable CDPs are increasingly being adopted.
 Understand how they work and how they differ from traditional packaged CDPs.